anthony-aylward/twenty-three-and-me-cdh1/README.md

 ruby twenty-three-and-me-cdh1.rb -b cdh1.bed -f cdh1.fasta -v cdh1.vcf -r example_raw_data.txt
 ```

 `example_raw_data.txt` contains several rare variants in the exons of the CDH1 gene.
-In the example, all have wild-type / normal genotypes. `example_output.tsv` contains the corresponding output, where it can be seen that the genotypes match the reference alleles.
+In the example, all have homozygous wild-type / normal genotypes. `example_output.tsv` contains the corresponding output, where it can be seen that the genotypes match the reference alleles.